South Plains Financial (NASDAQ:SPFI) Issues Quarterly Earnings Results

-South Plains Financial (NASDAQ:SPFI) posted its quarterly earnings results on Wednesday.
-The company reported $0.31 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.27 by $0.04, MarketWatch Earnings reports.
+South Plains Financial (NASDAQ:SPFI) posted its earnings results on Wednesday.
+The company reported $0.31 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.27 by $0.04, MarketWatch Earnings reports.
 South Plains Financial had a net margin of 15.76% and a return on equity of 10.31%.

-The business also recently declared a quarterly dividend, which will be paid on Monday, August 10th.
-Investors of record on Monday, July 27th will be issued a $0.03 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, August 10th.
+Stockholders of record on Monday, July 27th will be paid a $0.03 dividend.
 This represents a $0.12 dividend on an annualized basis and a dividend yield of 0.87%.
-The ex-dividend date is Friday, July 24th.
-South Plains Financial’s dividend payout ratio is currently 7.10%.
+The ex-dividend date of this dividend is Friday, July 24th.
+South Plains Financial’s payout ratio is 7.10%.

-In other South Plains Financial news, CEO Curtis C. Griffith purchased 3,000 shares of the stock in a transaction on Tuesday, May 26th.
-The shares were purchased at an average cost of $13.79 per share, for a total transaction of $41,370.00.
-Following the purchase, the chief executive officer now owns 2,384,021 shares of the company’s stock, valued at $32,875,649.59.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Over the last three months, insiders have bought 5,800 shares of company stock worth $77,950.
-Insiders own 26.66% of the company’s stock.
+Separately, Zacks Investment Research raised shares of South Plains Financial from a “sell” rating to a “buy” rating and set a $15.00 target price for the company in a research report on Wednesday, July 1st.

 South Plains Financial Company Profile